 One of the best ways to stop indoor air pollution is to get rid of all the indoor sources or lessen their emissions.
 These sources include chemical insecticides, fumes from wood burners and kerosenes, and dust mites.

-To get rid of these pollutants, you can use different methods like replacing chemical insecticides with non-toxic pesticide and insecticide methods and using flooring solutions that must use less carpet.
+To get rid of these pollutants, you can use different methods.
+For example, you can replace chemical insecticides with non-toxic pesticide and insecticide methods and use flooring solutions so you have less carpet.

 Cut Down Carbon Monoxide Exposure